markzhai/InterestingTitleBar/README.md

 # InterestingTitleBar
-Interesting android title bar with immersive status bar and scroll animation like tumblr app.
+Interesting android title bar with immersive status bar and scroll animation like tumblr app (color of icon and text on title bar gradually change to end color)

 ![Sample](art/recording.gif)